yukiar/yukiar.github.io/index.md

 ***

 ## News
-* A paper has been accepted at COLING 2022.
+* Our paper, titled "CEFR-based Sentence Difficulty Annotation and Assessment," has been accepted at EMNLP 2022.
 * I have received some inquiries about our lexical substitution corpora.
 They are downloadable from the [research](./research.md) page!

 (Last update: 2022/08/17)